The Beginner’s Email Marketing Guide (Strategies and Examples)

 Last but not least, you can also grow your list by tapping into social media.

-Creating targeted groups will help you create tailored content that will address your customers’ pain points and provide them with unique solutions.
+Creating targeted groups enables you to create tailored content that will address your customers’ pain points and provide them with unique solutions.

 Segmenting can help your business in numerous ways: